Mapping the Structure of Oxygen-Doped Wurtzite Aluminum Nitride Coatings From Ab Initio Random Structure Search and Experiments: Abstract

 \section{Abstract}

 Machine learning is changing how we design and interpret experiments in materials science.
-In this work, we show how unsupervised learning, combined with \emph{ab initio} modeling, improves our understanding of structural metastability in multicomponent alloys.
-We use the example case of Al-O-N alloys where the formation of aluminum vacancies in wurtzite AlN upon the incorporation of substitutional oxygen can be seen as a general mechanism of solids where crystal symmetry is reduced to stabilize defects.
+In this work we show how unsupervised learning, combined with \emph{ab initio} random structure searching, improves our understanding of structural metastability in multicomponent alloys.
+We focus on the case of Al-O-N alloys where the formation of aluminum vacancies in wurtzite AlN upon the incorporation of substitutional oxygen can be seen as a general mechanism of solids where crystal symmetry is reduced to stabilize defects.
 The ideal AlN wurtzite crystal structure occupation cannot be matched due to the presence of an aliovalent hetero-element into the structure.
 The traditional interpretation of the c-lattice shrinkage in sputter-deposited Al-O-N films from X-ray diffraction (XRD) experiments suggests the existence of a solubility limit at 8$at.\%$ oxygen content.
 Here we show that such naive interpretation is misleading.
-We support XRD data with a machine learning analysis of \emph{ab initio} simulations and positron annihilation lifetime spectroscopy data, revealing no signs of a possible solubility limit.
+We support XRD data with accurate \emph{ab initio} modeling and dimensionality reduction on advanced structural descriptors to map structure-property relationships.
+No signs of a possible solubility limit are found.
 Instead, the presence of a wide range of non-equilibrium oxygen-rich defective structures emerging at increasing oxygen contents suggests that the formation of grain boundaries is the most plausible mechanism responsible for the lattice shrinkage measured in Al-O-N sputtered films.
+We further confirm our hypothesis using positron annihilation lifetime spectroscopy.